28 years ago I made one of the best decisions of my life.

+3. Show your very best work.
 Hide the rest.

-The actor Steve Martin once said, “Be so good that they can’t ignore you.”
+The actor Steve Martin once said, Be so good that they can’t ignore you.

-4. Be ready, and be prompt.
+4. Be Ready and be Prompt

-5. Create a killer body of work…
+5. Create a Killer Body of Work…

 …before committing to a solo show.

-You never know when you’ll do a great piece or a not-so-great one.
+You never know when you’ll do a great piece – or a not-so-great one.

 Promising twenty gallery-ready works in advance of a show is a lot of pressure for an emerging artist.
-Some veterans thrive on the adrenaline of a show date, but you shouldn’t take chances with your career, or your sanity, at this stage.
+Some veterans thrive on the adrenaline of a looming show date, but you shouldn’t take chances with your career, or your sanity, at this stage.

-6. Know Thy Art.
+6. Know thy art.

-You’re the best rep you’ll ever have so give your message some thought and practice and avoid wisecracks no matter what.
+You’re the best representative you’ll ever have, so give your message some thought and practice, and avoid wisecracks no matter what.